unicorn-wg/context-labels/draft-thomson-saag-sig-context.md

 in the registry.
 For example, if 0x01ab00 is registered, then a registration for 0x01 or 0x01ab007c MUST be rejected.

-A context label that is at 12 octets or more in length and contains exactly one zero-valued octet at the end can be registered on a First-Come, First-Served basis [RFC5226].
-Context strings that do not meet these requirements require Expert Review [RFC5226].
+A context label that is 12 octets or more in length and contains exactly one zero-valued octet at the end can be registered on a First-Come, First-Served basis [RFC5226].
+Context labels that do not meet these requirements require Expert Review [RFC5226].